Pig wrestling: Animal welfare

 Concerns have been raised by animal rights organizations that using pigs in this form of entertainment is inhumane, since the pigs have no choice in the matter of whether they want to wrestle or not.
 The wrestling may impose undue emotional stress on the pigs, as evidenced by fearful squealing, and causes physical torsional stress on the pigs' joints.
 Some fairs have thus eliminated pig wrestling from their events.
 In Minnesota, pig wrestling is a misdemeanor.

 In popular culture

-In media

-The television show Family Guy parodies this concept with the Greased-up Deaf Guy; a recurring character that first appears in "The Thin White Line" as the quarry of a company picnic event.

-In a 2014 episode of the Discovery Channel series MythBusters, the Build Team investigated the difficulty of catching a greased pig, both with and without technological assistance.

-In a 2019 episode of the Comedy Central series South Park, Eric Cartman refuses to get immunized and an attempt is made to immunize him by catching him in a rodeo setting.

-Other

 In 2019, the former British prime minister David Cameron famously referred to the then prime minister Boris Johnson as "the greased piglet" in talking about Johnson's chances of getting Brexit legislation passed through parliament, saying "The thing about the greased piglet is that he manages to slip through other people’s hands where mere mortals fail".
 In May 2022, the Indian author Pankaj Mishra described the perception of Johnson as "a great survivor, a 'greased piglet,'" as a myth, and argued that in reality "Johnson’s survival skills amount to little more than shamelessness."
 In June 2022, former Liberal Democrat leader Vince Cable, referring to Johnson's success in a confidence vote, wrote: "The greased piglet has escaped from his tormentors again ...
 He may end up as someone’s pork sausage, but not for a while."